mskp/mskp/README.md

 ## Introduction

-Welcome to my GitHub profile!
-I'm Sushant Pandey, a passionate full stack web developer with a strong focus on creating beautiful and functional websites.
+Hye, I'm Sushant Pandey, a passionate full stack web developer with a strong focus on creating beautiful and functional websites.
 I enjoy exploring new technologies, learning and growing as a developer, and collaborating on exciting projects.

 ## Skills

 Here are some of the key skills that I bring to the table:

+- **Languages:** HTML, CSS, JavaScript, TypeScript, Python, Java, PHP, C++
+- **Libraries & Frameworks:**
-- **Front-end Development**: HTML5, CSS3, JavaScript, React.js, Next.js, Tailwind, Bootstrap
+  - **JavaScript:** React.js, Next.js, Express.js
-- **Back-end Development**: Node.js, Express.js, Python, Flask, FastAPI, Django, DRF,  PHP
+  - **Python:** Django, Flask, FastAPI
+  - **Other:** Tailwind, Bootstrap, Material UI
-- **Database**: MongoDB, MySQL, PostgreSQL
+- **Databases:** MongoDB, MySQL, PostgreSQL
-- **Version Control**: Git, GitHub
+- **Tools:** Git, GitHub, Docker
-- **Other Programming Languages**: Java, C, C++
+- **Other Skills**: DSA & Problem Solving, Data Analysis, DBMS, Computer Networking, OS, Maths

 ## HackerRank Badges